Faye Dunaway as Bonnie Parker in “Bonnie and Clyde”, 1967 | Warner Brothers/Seven Arts, Tatira-Hiller Productions

 The honey-gold bob, the sun-kissed skin with peachy blush and lips, the silky nude top, the tailored midi skirt suffused with tomboy sexuality, the golden coin chain thrown on just so, and that insouciant attitude, all enveloped in the warm golden hour sunlight.
 That’s the look of summer for you.
 Natural, mysterious, anxious for adventures, ripe for taking risks, happy for the now, basking in the unknown.

 “I knew it was a great role.
 I really identified with Bonnie.
 She was just like me, a Southern girl who was dying to get out of the South.
 She wanted to take risks, she wanted to live.
 I knew exactly how she felt – I’d felt that way for years”, said Faye Dunaway.
 Arthur Penn, who directed Bonnie and Clyde, concurred that idea in an interview with George Stevens Jr.: “Bonnie is a girl with a real hunger.
-She wants to be a movie star and have her name in the paper,” and “Bonnie’s sixth sense tells her there is romance, escape, excitement around this guy” (Clyde, Warren Beatty’s character).
+She wants to be a movie star and have her name in the paper,” and “Bonnie’s sixth sense tells her there is romance, escape, excitement around this guy,” (Clyde, Warren Beatty’s character).

 A daring, controversial crime classic, Bonnie and Clyde was at the forefront of the New Hollywood, which was highly influenced by the European cinema, and which was thematically complex, technically innovative, morally ambiguous, sexually charged and anti-establishment.
 Its new, tougher sensibility connected with the young audiences and changed the way Hollywood looked at movies.
 And at fashion.

 Writers David Newman and Robert Benton captured the world’s fascination with the film best: “If Bonnie and Clyde were here today, they would be hip… It is about style and people who have style.
 It is about people whose style set them apart from their time and place so that they seemed odd and aberrant to the general run of society.”
 Isn’t this what the individual in our society so desperately lacks today?
 That strong sense of self, that courage to be different, that protest of the status quo, that elegance of the gesture?
+“You see people who are great beauties and never get anywhere.
+This was style,” Van Runkle said about Faye Dunaway.

 That’s why we are channelling Bonnie’s look from above this summer.
 Not necessarily the clothes, but the elegance and distinction and the idea that your clothes should not disguise, but reveal one’s personality.
 “You’ve got class,” Warren Beatty said to Faye while filming, and she took it as the greatest compliment.
 Because it is.
 Let’s aim for that.